esthermations/esthermations/README.md

 # Esther O'Keefe

 Hiya! 👋 I'm Esther.
-I'm a uni dropout software engineer with a keen interest in programming close to the metal, especially on systems which are performance- or safety-critical.
-Whatever it is I'm working on, I like to dig one level deeper to see what makes it all tick, paying close attention to how good design can reduce human error.
+I'm a uni dropout software person trying her darndest to specialise in computer graphics and game renderers.

-I'm a language person too!
-I studied Japanese 🇯🇵 for three years at uni and I've been learning Portuguese 🇵🇹 and Latin 🇻🇦 in my spare time for the last year or so.
-I'd love to have an excuse to learn other languages, too! 😁
+Lately I've been [streaming on Twitch](https://twitch.tv/esthermations)!
+I really enjoy explaining what I'm working on, helping others learn to code and just providing a relaxed environment.

 I'm currently very unemployed.
 If think I may be a useful junior to have around, my contact details and CV are available on my